 What is the First Joyful Mystery?

 The First Joyful Mystery is the Annunciation — the Angel Gabriel's announcement to the Virgin Mary that she would conceive and bear the Son of God (Luke 1:26-38).
-The Mystery contemplates Mary's fiat — 'let it be done to me according to your word' — as the moment of the Incarnation, when the eternal Word took flesh in her womb.
+The Mystery contemplates Mary's fiat — 'be it done to me according to thy word' — as the moment of the Incarnation, when the eternal Word took flesh in her womb.
 Its spiritual fruit is humility.
 It is prayed as the first decade on Monday and Saturday, and on Sundays during Advent and Christmas when the Joyful Mysteries replace the Glorious for the liturgical season.

 Why is Humility the fruit of the Annunciation?